ONLINE HELP

 • 'SS' (seconds in digits, "46" for example)

 These masks can be combined.
-For example: 'DDD DD MMMM YYYY at HH:mm' will return a result in the following format: "Fri 02 February 1979 at 21:35".
+For example: 'On DD DD DD MMMM YYYY at HH:mm' will give a result of the form "On Thu Feb 01 1979 at 21:35".

-WEBDEV - Server code The custom input masks are managed in read-only: they are not available when the Web user performs an input in the control.
+WEBDEV - Server code Customized input masks are managed in display mode only: they are not available when the user enters the Edit control field.

 Minimum version required